China denies Trump's claim to 60 Minutes about nuclear weapons tests, calls on U.S. to ensure global stability

 Along with China and several other nuclear powers, however, the U.S. has never ratified the treaty, a situation that President Vladimir Putin highlighted two years ago when he decided to revoke Moscow's ratification.

-While Russia has stepped up its own tests of nuclear-capable weapons systems, it has not said it will resume nuclear detonations.
+While Russia has stepped up its own tests of nuclear-capable and even nuclear-powered weapons systems, it has not said it will resume nuclear detonations.